How to Use Hunting Trail Cameras

 Select “ON” to print the date, time, temperature and moon phase on each photo.
 Otherwise select “off”.

 .
-Password Protection
+Protection

 After selecting “On” enter a four digit password to protect your camera against unauthorized access.
 Press “OK , and then select “ON” to set the password of the camera.
 The password is a 4-digit number selected between 0-9.
 If the password is lost, turn off the camera to OFF position, then press MENU and REPLAY key at the same time, and slide the operating mode selector switch from OFF to SETUP position.
 The camera is unlocked.